 8.3.3.17 Impact Loads Due to Fluid Sloshing

 Lateral and angular motions of the TLP will generate wave motions within the ballast tanks in the pontoons and columns.
 Depending upon the size of the tanks, the amount of water in the tanks, and the motions of the TLP at the resonant sloshing period of the water, local impact loads should be generated.
-These loads may be significant from a static strength and a fatigue standpoint.

 8.3.3.18 Transport Loads

 During transport to the installation site, the platform will be subjected to transport loads.
 Depending upon the location and length of the transport, certain members may experience loads that exceed the in place design loads.
 Fatigue during transport should be combined with in-place fatigue when determining allowable fatigue damage.